Developer Transition Kit: Intel (2005)

-During Apple's 2005 Worldwide Developers Conference, then-CEO Steve Jobs emphasized the non-commercial nature of the prototype hardware: "This is a development platform only.
+During the Mac transition to Intel processors, Apple provided software developers with an Intel-based DTK.
+At the 2005 Worldwide Developers Conference, then-CEO Steve Jobs described the hardware as a non-commercial: "This is a development platform only.
 This is not a product; this will never be shipped as a product.
-It’s just for you guys to get started in development.
+It's just for you guys to get started in development.
 You actually have to return them by the end of 2006.
-We don’t want them floating around out there.
+We don't want them floating around out there.
 These are not products."

-The computer identified itself as "Apple Development Platform" (ADP2,1), and consisted of a 3.6 GHz Intel Pentium 4 Prescott 2M 660 processor, 1 GB DDR2 RAM, 160 GB SATA hard disk drive, and optical disk drive in a Power Mac G5 case slightly modified with an altered cooling system.
+The DTK identified itself as "Apple Development Platform" and contained a 3.6 GHz Intel Pentium 4 Prescott 2M 660 processor, 1 GB of DDR2 SDRAM, a 160 GB SATA hard drive, and an optical disc drive.
+Its components were housed in a modified Power Mac G5 enclosure with changes to the cooling system.
 Connectivity included USB 2.0, FireWire 400, and Gigabit Ethernet.
-Software included Xcode 2.1 and a version of Mac OS X 10.4.1 which runs on Intel's x86 architecture.
+The DTK included Xcode 2.1 and a version of Mac OS X 10.4.1 which runs on Intel's x86 architecture.

-The Intel DTK was available to software developers on a loan basis, and Apple required developers to return the prototype computers to the company within a week of December 31, 2006.
-Apple required developers to be a Select or Premier Apple Developer Connect (ADC) member, with memberships starting at 499 per year and additional requirement to pay 999 to receive an Intel DTK.
-Apple then offered developers a free Intel-based iMac in exchange for sending back the DTK.
-The Intel DTK would be directly succeeded by the first-generation Mac Pro.
+The Intel DTK was provided to software developers through a loan program.
+Developers were required to return the prototype computers to Apple by the end of 2006.
+Eligibility required membership in Apple's Select or Premier Apple Developer Connection program, with membership fees starting at per year and an additional payment for the DTK.
+Apple later offered developers a free Intel-based iMac in exchange for returning the DTK.